mindofai/mindofai.github.io/_posts/2017-10-11-Creating Native macOS App with Xamarin.Forms.md

 <img src="{{site.baseurl}}/XLP-1.png"/>

 The Xamarin team already shared what’s gonna be new with **Xamarin Forms 3.0** and it actually surprised me.
 I was expecting some performance improvements, bug fixing and a big upgrade on XAML.
 But, what they announced focuses on enabling  usage of Xamarin.Forms in more ways and on more platforms.
 I was really hoping for XAML improvements, maybe add some cascading styling like how CSS works.
 Maybe sometime in the future, we’ll get it.
-For now, I’ll just use the **[XAMLCss by warapa]**(https://github.com/warappa/XamlCSS).
+For now, I’ll just use the [**XAMLCss by warapa**](https://github.com/warappa/XamlCSS).
 Going back, I really didn’t expect these new features, but I love it and really excited to try it out!

 That’s why right now, I’m gonna show to you one of the exciting features added to the **Xamarin.Forms 3.0** that I think you’ll also love.
 I’m talking about Xamarin.Form’s **macOS** support.